nbremer/d3-loom/README.md

 <a href="#loom_sortSubgroups" name="loom_sortSubgroups">#</a> <i>loom</i>.<b>sortSubgroups</b>([<i>compare</i>]) [<>](https://github.com/nbremer/d3-loom/blob/master/loom.js#L227 "Source")

 If *compare* is specified, sets the subgroup comparator to the specified function or null and returns this loom layout.
 If *compare* is not specified, returns the current subgroup comparator, which defaults to null.
 If the subgroup comparator is non-null, it is used to sort the subgroups (i.e. the separate strings) within each outer entity by their value.
 See also [d3.ascending](https://github.com/d3/d3-array#ascending) and [d3.descending](https://github.com/d3/d3-array#descending).
+This sorting applies to both the order of the strings on the outer edge and the vertical order of the inner entities.
+It is advised to supply a subGroup sorting whenever there is not already a sorting applied to the underlying data, otherwise the inner entities and the strings will be drawn in the exact order as they appear in the data, typically resulting in a lot of overlapping strings.

 <a href="#loom_sortLooms" name="loom_sortLooms">#</a> <i>loom</i>.<b>sortLooms</b>([<i>compare</i>]) [<>](https://github.com/nbremer/d3-loom/blob/master/loom.js#L231 "Source")

 If *compare* is specified, sets the loom comparator to the specified function or null and returns this loom layout.
 If *compare* is not specified, returns the current loom comparator, which defaults to null.
-If the loom comparator is non-null, it is used to sort the [strings](#_loom) by their value; this only affects the *z*-order of these inner strings.
-See also [d3.ascending](https://github.com/d3/d3-array#ascending) and [d3.descending](https://github.com/d3/d3-array#descending).
+If the loom comparator is non-null, it is used to sort the [strings](#_loom) by their value; this only affects the *z*-order of these inner strings (i.e. how they overlap).
+See also [d3.ascending](https://github.com/d3/d3-array#ascending) and [d3.descending].(https://github.com/d3/d3-array#descending).

 <a href="#string" name="string">#</a> d3.<b>string</b>() [<>](https://github.com/nbremer/d3-loom/blob/master/loom.js#L240 "Source")